18F/starter-ui/README.md

 18F Stylesheet
 ======================

-For when you want to get up and go, and also on-brand.
+For when you want to get up and go, and also stay on-brand.

 ### Install dependencies:
 ```